 These capability sets equip and prepare the student for a wide range of opportunities with:

-- Design studios, R&D departments – Disseminating creative energies as a creative leader in small & large industries, and multi-national corporations, Merchandising and Strategic Product Planning in Retail, UI & UX in e-commerce for the transactions of the future.
+- New Product Envisioning and Design studios, R&D departments - Disseminating creative energies as a team player in small & large industries, and multi-national corporations

-- Start-ups, small and medium enterprises – Propositioning as a contemporary craft practitioner, entrepreneur or design consultant.
+- Start-ups, small and medium enterprises – Propositioning as a contemporary craft practitioner, entrepreneur, design consultant

-The program is informed by the following learning disciplines.
-The course structure allows you
+The program is informed by the following learning disciplines:

 Research and Collaboration